ZionDevelopers/playx/README.md

 PlayX uses Youtube API to play and search videos, by using PlayX to play youtube videos you agree with [Youtube Terms][YouTubeTerms] and [Google Privacy Policy][GooglePrivacyPolicy]

 ### Personal Information collection
 We don't store, collect or sell any personal information / user information, But we use Google Analytics for anonymous statistics.
 We don't share user information with any parties at all.
-We don't use cookies to track user, we don't collect any information from users devices.
+We don't use cookies to track user, we don't collect any information from users' devices.
 We don't serve ads but YouTube does.

 ### Contact Information
 ziondevelopers@juliocesar.me